Tooth decay in toddlers is expected due to the sugar most children consume and poor oral hygiene.

 Treatment for this stage is generally a root canal.
 Your dentist will extract the infected pulp and nerves during this procedure, fill the cavity, and seal the tooth.
 However, if the infection is too severe for a root canal, your dentist might need to extract it.

-It is not easy to identify tooth decay in toddlers, especially if it’s still in the early stages.
+It is difficult to identify tooth decay in toddlers, especially if it’s still early.
 However, you can look for signs, like white or brown spots on the teeth, bad breath, or sensitivity when eating or drinking hot or cold food/beverages.

 By practicing good oral hygiene and visiting your dentist once every six months, you can avoid plaque build-up, which leads to tooth decay.